StackVista/stackstate-docs/setup/agent/api-integration.md

 If you need further assistance, our [support team](https://support.stackstate.com/hc/en-us) will be glad to help.

-## Start / stop / restart the StackState Agent
+## Start / stop / restart the Agent

 {% hint style="info" %}
 * Commands require elevated privileges.